nfimbres/nfimbres-engineering-prompt/README.md

    - Builds a matrix where each cell `[i][j]` shows the number of wins for team `i` vs team `j`.

 3. **Output**:
-   - Prints a formatted table to the console, showing only the number of wins (W) for each matchup.
+   - Prints a formatted matrix table to the console, showing only the number of wins (W) for each matchup, with the title "Head-to-Head Wins Matrix:".
+   - Prints a pandas DataFrame of the same data, with the title "Head-to-Head Wins DataFrame:".

 ## Usage